PERSONAL FINANCE |

 DESCRIPTION

-Students begin by reviewing credit card offers from several banks in their city.
-They compare APRs, credit limits and fees.
-After selecting the best offer, they use their credit card to make a purchase at the department store.
-They then pay off the entire credit card bill and note the absence of any finance charges or late fees.
-Students next make more purchases.
-This time, however, they only make the minimum payment and experience significant finance charges.
-Next, they miss a payment entirely and learn how finance charges and late fees can cause their balance to balloon.
-Finally, students work for a few months and pay off their credit card debt entirely.
+Students will begin by reviewing credit card offers from several banks in their city and comparing interest rates, credit limits, and fees.
+After selecting the best offer, students will use their credit card to make a department store purchase.
+Students will then pay off the entire credit card bill and note the absence of finance charges and late fees.
+When students make more purchases, they will make the minimum payment only, which will result in significant interest charges.
+When students miss a payment entirely, they will see how charges and late fees cause their balance to increase quickly.
+Finally, students will work for a few months to pay off all of their credit card debt.

 LEARNING OBJECTIVES

-• Students will understand APR, credit limits, and credit card fees.
+- Students will identify the importance of APR, credit limits, and credit card fees.

-• Students will be able to compare credit card offers.
+- Students will compare the terms of multiple credit card offers.

-• Students will understand the benefits of paying off a credit card bill fully.
+- Students will recognize the benefits of paying off a credit card bill.

-• Students will understand how quickly finance charges and late fees can raise the amount owed on a credit card.
+- Students will see how finance charges and late fees can quickly increase the amount owed on a credit card.

 TIME